 One way to also reduce the cost is to find trekking partners to at least share the cost of porter or guide!
 And it is always fun to travel with a group as well!

 More and more trekkers are being drawn to the mystery that this region has to offer and we encourage you to find out for yourself.
 Please comment here if you would like us to organize or find a trekking partner/group for you.
-We are a locally based company and you can read the reviews from other clients and fellow travellers here.
+We are a locally based company and you can read the reviews from other clients and fellow travelers here.